sbobylev/K8S_OpesnShift_Notes/README.md

 $ kubectl patch serviceaccount default --patch '{"imagePullSecrets": [{"name": gcr-credentials}]}' --namespace default
 ```

-Optionally, deploy a pod referring to the secreted in the pod spec.
+Optionally, deploy a pod referring to the secret in the pod spec.

 ```
 apiVersion: v1